Welcome to MCExtensions!

 const item = inv.getItem(0);

-⚠️ If the slot index is out of bounds, an error will be thrown.
+⚠️ Throws if the slot index is out of bounds.

 Setting Items